Manupratap29/Manupratap29/README.md

 ## Certifications

 Anthropic Academy — AI Fluency for Students · Introduction to Agent Skills · Claude Code in Action · Introduction to Subagents
+MongoDB - AI and Innovation, Building AI Agents with MongoDB, Building AI-Powered Search with MongoDB Vector Search, Building RAG Apps Using MongoDB, MongoDB Basics for Students

 ## Stack